 Also the Healthcare Industry is an industry that I’m a huge believer in.
 I know that many investors might be a bit anxious with the upcoming US election and what Medicare for All could do to the healthcare industry and definitely there’s something seriously wrong with drug pricing in general and especially within the US.
 But I’d like to look at the healthcare sector as a very interesting industry, just think about the impact that biotech had in the last 2 decades?
 Some cancers are simply just curable nowadays which wasn’t the case when our grandparents lived.
 And we’ll need more and more healthcare as to date the global population is still growing and we’ll suffer more and more from complicated diseases as time progresses.
 Therefore, in the long run I truly believe in the blue-chips in this industry.

-The other industries have similar stories, but as you can see, i’m not a strong believer in REIT’s (I simply don’t understand enough of it), Materials (too few companies that I know of), Utilities (not in my area of interest) and Financials (2008-2009, do I need to say more? ;-)).
+The other industries have similar stories, but as you can see, i’m not a strong believer in REIT’s (I simply don’t understand enough of it), Materials (too few companies that I know of) and Utilities (not in my area of interest).
+I do own some financials, but these are insurance companies and not banks.

 Europe vs America and other regions